Photo source: Wikimedia Commons, Gustav-Adolf Schultze

 I believe that reasons play a central role in epistemology.
 Whenever we form a belief, its usually going to be based on reasons, conscious or unconscious.
 I also believe that the core essence of a reason is support.
 The purpose of a reason is to reinforce or strengthen a proposition.

-3. A reason is something that explains something else
+3. A reason is something that causes something else

 What's the difference between an explanation and a reason?
 An explanation is based on language, while a reason doesn't have to be stated in language.
 A reason always exists before it is put into words.